j1mbl3s/ansible-collections/README.md

-# ansible-collections
+# j1mbl3s/ansible-collections

-A collection of `ansible-galaxy`... collections.
+My personal collection of `ansible-galaxy`... collections.

 Pretty much just a bunch of roles.
 I use them to manage machines on my personal network.

-They're probably not production ready or something. idk.
+This probably not production ready or something, idk.
+Use at your own risk.

 ## Installation